shospodarets/shospodarets.github.io/_posts/2017-01-14-native-ecmascript-modules-the-first-overview.md

 As you might notice, we provided the `.js` file extension when used the `import` directive.
 This is another difference with the usual bundlers behavior- native modules don't add the `.js` extension by default.

+Actually, it means you have to provide the exact URL.
+And the main requirement is that the resource [should have a proper MIME type](https://html.spec.whatwg.org/multipage/scripting.html#javascript-mime-type)
+(thanks to [@bradleymeck](https://twitter.com/bradleymeck) for the correcting this).

 Secondary, let's check the scope of the module ([demo](https://plnkr.co/edit/i4rZ8U?p=preview)):